 3. Edibles and Cannabinoid Infusions

-One can also use male marijuana plants to create cannabis-infused edibles.
+One can also use male marijuana plants to create cannabis-infused edibles to manage qualifying medical conditions.
 You can follow the weed butter recipe to make one and use it to make your favorite edibles at home.

 While the potency may be lower compared to female plants, the milder effects can be ideal for those looking to enjoy the benefits of cannabis without the stronger effects typically associated with female plants.